Rodz3rd2/important-things/README.md

  - Use alt attribute in img tag
  - For checkboxes and radio buttons, use the <fieldset> and <legend> elements to get everything labeled properly
  - When using required attribute, use aria-required="true" too.
+ - When using label attribute, use aria-label="label" too.